 We can drill into the CPU health indicators to see more detail:

-The work management System Status GUI provides links to the Health Indicators.
+The work management System Status GUI also provides links to the Health Indicators.
 The General tab will provide a link to the System Resources Health Indicators, as shown below.